In My Mind (Ivan Gough and Feenixpawl song): Monthly charts

+Year-end charts

 Flo Rida version

-Owing to the success of the original, Flo Rida released a revamped and remixed version with additional lyrics featuring samplings from Georgi Kay.
+Following the success of the original, Flo Rida released a revamped and remixed version with additional lyrics featuring samples from Georgi Kay.
 The release was entitled "In My Mind, Part 2".
 It appeared on Flo Rida's 2012 album Wild Ones.
 In addition to Ivan Gough, Aden Forte and Josh Soon (the latter two making the duo Feenixpawl) and Georgina Kingsley (real name of Georgi Kay), credits included Tramar Dillard for the additional lyrics for Flo Rida.

 This version also became a minor hit in Australia in its own right, peaking at number 44 on the ARIA Singles Chart staying in the chart for two consecutive weeks.

 In 2018, the song was re-worked and released as "In My Mind Part 3".

 Charts

 Dynoro and Gigi D'Agostino version

-The song has been remixed by Lithuanian DJ Dynoro and Italian DJ Gigi D'Agostino.
-It uses the hook from "L'amour Toujours", a 1999 song by Gigi D'Agostino.
+The song was reworked by Lithuanian DJ Dynoro and Italian DJ Gigi D'Agostino.
+It uses the hook from "L'amour toujours", a 1999 song by D'Agostino.
 It had been released prior in the same key as the original Axwell version (credited to just Dynoro) in January that year, reaching number 29 on the Austrian Ö3 Austria Top 40 chart.

-The new remix was released on B1 Recordings, a joint venture with Sony Music.
-In July 2018, the song reached number one in the German and Austrian music charts.
-It was also a number one hit in Czech Republic, Finland, Hungary, Norway, Slovakia, Sweden, Switzerland, and a top 5 hit in Belgium and Ireland.
-It also made it to number five on the UK Singles Chart, becoming the first top five hit in Britain for both Dynoro and D'Agostino.
-The music video (released in March 2019) retitles the song to "In My Mind (In My Head)" and is credited to only Dynoro.
+This version was released on B1 Recordings, a joint venture with Sony Music.
+In July 2018, the song reached number one on the German and Austrian music charts.
+It was also a number one hit in the Czech Republic, Finland, Hungary, Norway, Slovakia, Sweden, Switzerland, and a top 5 hit in Belgium and Ireland.
+It also made number five on the UK singles chart, becoming the first top five hit in Britain for both Dynoro and D'Agostino.
+The music video (released in March 2019) retitled the song to "In My Mind (In My Head)" and is credited to only Dynoro.